freezy/dmd-extensions/README.md

 Note that while the current memory grabber code should also work for future Pinball FX3 versions, we obviously can't guarantee it.
-If a new version breaks `dmdext`, you should still be able to fall back to the legacz screen grabber that is used by Pinball FX2 by using the `--fx3-legacy` flag.
+If a new version breaks `dmdext`, you should still be able to fall back to the legacy screen grabber that is used by Pinball FX2 by using the `--fx3-legacy` flag.

-Also note that the grabber currently doesn't work for the new Williams beta.

 ### The Pinball Arcade